Aalia-Fathima/Rock-paper-scissor-SQLandJava/README.md

    );

 ```
-- Update the JDBC connection details in the project to match your MySQL configuration. -
+- Update the JDBC connection details in the project to match your MySQL configuration.<br>
 **Run the Application:**
 - Open the project in your preferred Java IDE.
 - Compile and run the Main class to start the game.